MiguelCodes9/Reto-2/README.md

 # Reto-2
 ### Case: Sport Cars
+In this repo there are some UML diagrams that can explain the relation beetween the classes of this topic.

-Here, we have all the classes for this topic
+##### Here, we have all the classes for this topic:

    ```mermaid
           classDiagram